PersonIKnow/PersonIKnow/README.md

 - 💞️ I’m looking to collaborate on nothing right now, probably just with friends until I get a job
 - 📫 How to reach me zachary1.voce@gmail.com

-Things to add to Github:
+Things to add to Github Portfolio:
 - Mods from Terraria's TModLoader, Specifically the content mod and Better Master Mode.
+(Only if it's warrented.
+Not really a point if I don't add my own mechanic/system as the other stuff is already made)
-- Games I've made in Already made game engines (such as Unity and Unreal Engine), If I end up doing that while in Uni.
+- Games I've made in Already made game engines (such as Unity or Unreal Engine), If I end up doing that while in Uni.
 - Put Custom game Engine (Along with what I made with the engine).

 **MAKE SURE TO PUT STUFF IN THE README.TXT, IN THE REPOSITORY, STUFF LIKE:**